 You might have noticed that my tagline is “bringing the world to your kids and your kids to the world.”
 That’s because the goal of this site is to offer you inspiration for your own adventures, whether they may be large-scale trips or adventures in the next town.
 I believe that any journey that takes you out of your day-to-day routine counts as travel whether it’s up the block or around the world.

 And I believe that anyone can travel mindfully with children.
 That’s right – even you.

 Please allow me to suggest a few posts you might enjoy:

 - How to pack only carry-on bags for airline travel

-- Good bye summer…But before you go, a few road trip tips
+- A few family road trip tips

 Or contact me using the form below: